 Managed services are generally priced on a flat-rate monthly basis.

-Depending on the services included, pricing is usually based on the number of devices managed.
+Depending on the services included, pricing is usually based on the number of devices managed or number of users.
 This makes it easy for a business to get the exact service they need, without paying for more than is necessary.

 Features like on-site support and device leasing can even be added to offer a comprehensive support package.
 Here at Techvera, we perform a full consultation to determine needs and create a unique, personalized package to fit our clients.
 Any reputable service provider should perform a thorough consultation before giving you a quote.